Categories

 To configure NMEA data export toolbar you have to install the app on your mobile device (separate apps for Android and iOS).

-1. Install MSFS to NMEA app:
+1. Install FS2EFB app:

 Android